Loose Laid Waterproofing Membranes: Types, Usage, Advantages and Benefits

 1. EPDM waterproof membranes

-EPDM (Ethylene Propylene Diene Monomer) membrane is a synthetic rubber loose-laid waterproof membrane.
-EPDM loose laid membranes consist of higher durability, flexibility, water resistance and UV resistance.
+EPDM (Ethylene Propylene Diene Monomer) membrane is a synthetic rubber, loose-laid waterproof membrane.
+EPDM loose laid membranes consist of higher durability, flexibility, water resistance, and UV resistance.
 Hence, it can be used on roofing, basements and foundations, terraces and balconies, ponds, underground structures, and large commercial applications.

 EPDM Waterproofing